-Instead, what Vicki revealed is that it actually became easier to map out a plan.
+Instead, Vicki revealed that it actually became easier to map out a plan.
 Why?
 Because the infrastructure was already in place.

-Suddenly, instead of two or three people attempting to cobble together a decent strategy (while juggling tons of other stuff on their plates), there was a whole designated department tasked with handling a responsibility that genuinely affects every last employee.
+Suddenly, instead of two or three people attempting to cobble together a decent strategy (while juggling tons of other stuff on their plates), there was a whole department tasked with handling a responsibility that affects every last employee.

 When Industry Weapon entered the picture, we were met with a team already brimming with cool ideas and creativity.
 We have the tools to make lofty ideas for internal comms a reality.
 And since we’ve worked with groups large and small, we know how to maximize the impact of a communications team of any size.